Mersal: Plot

-A series of abductions of medical staff occur at dawn: an ambulance driver, a medical broker, a hospital worker, and a surgeon.
-The abductions get traced to Maaran.
+A series of abductions of medical staff occurs at dawn: an ambulance driver, a medical broker, a hospital worker, and a surgeon.
+The abductions are traced to Maaran.
 Maaran is arrested and interrogated by DCP Ratnavel "Randy".

-A flashback reveals that Maaran is a doctor, who takes only 5 rupees for treatment, and has a huge support in his home city, Chennai, due to which he receives an award in Paris from doctor Arjun Zachariah.
+A flashback reveals that Maaran is a doctor, who takes only 5 rupees for treatment, and has a huge following in his home city of Chennai, leading to him receiving an award in Paris from Dr. Arjun Zachariah.

 During his days in Paris, Maaran is also shown to be a magician.
 He meets Pallavi, a doctor from India and Arjun Zachariah's assistant, and they soon fall in love.
 He soon conducts a magic show in Paris, in which he kills Arjun Zachariah.
 This case is being investigated by DCP Ratnavel "Randy".
-Daniel Arokiaraj, another corrupt doctor arrives in the scene of murder, threatening Randy to find who killed his friend.
+Daniel Arokiaraj, another corrupt doctor, arrives at the scene of the murder, threatening Randy to find who killed his friend.
 Maaran comes back to Chennai.
 He soon meets Tara, a news reporter, and they fall in love.

 In the present, Maaran reveals the reasons for the abductions.
 Maaran explains that the four were responsible for the death of an auto driver's daughter and the suicide of his wife due to their greed for money and negligence in providing proper healthcare.
-He then gives Randy the locations of his hostages but asserts that if they reach the hospital in time, then they will survive, like the auto driver's daughter.
+He then gives Randy the locations of his hostages but asserts that if they reach the hospital in time, they will survive, like the auto driver's daughter.
+However, the police find them dead.

 Back to the past, Daniel sees Maaran's inexpensive healthcare as a threat to his hospital business.
 He decides to kill Maaran using his goons.
 That night, Maaran is beaten up by goons, but is saved by his doppelgänger Vetri.
-It is then revealed that the crimes were committed by Vetri, thus revealing that the magician(Vetri) and the doctor(Maaran) are different persons.
+It is then disclosed that the crimes were committed by Vetri, proving that the magician (Vetri) and the doctor (Maaran) are different people.
 In the present, the person arrested is Vetri, who had kidnapped Maaran after rescuing him.
 He escapes using his magic tricks, while Maaran is rescued at that same time.

 Vetri and Pallavi soon reconcile.
 Meanwhile, Maaran's family and girlfriend Tara, are kidnapped by Daniel, who demands and asks him for Vetri.
 Randy and his assistant then interrogate Salim Ghosh, a famous magician, who is revealed to be Vetri's father.
 Soon that same night, Maaran finds Vetri's hideout and confronts both Vetri and Vadivu.
-He constantly demands to know who Vetri is, in which Vadivu intervenes and asks Maaran to know who he really is.
+He constantly demands to know who Vetri is, prompting Vadivu to intervene and tell Maaran about his real identity.